 The National Student Clearinghouse® Research Center™ staff oversees the research arm of the National Student Clearinghouse.
-Tasked with compiling and interpreting hard data from the nearly 3,600 schools that use the Clearinghouse’s services, the Research Center staff develops reports on enrollment trends that inform education leaders and policymakers.
+Tasked with compiling and interpreting hard data from the over 3,600 schools that use the Clearinghouse’s services, the Research Center staff develops reports on enrollment trends that inform education leaders and policymakers.

 Please use our contact form to communicate with our Research Center staff.

 - Cohen, Jeremy, Ph.D., Research Associate